Parvin16/sd_training/readme.md

 #### The Task.

 To do - module RVMYTH modelling , PLL modelling and DAC modelling.
+RVMYTH is a digital block, so yes we can use a HDL for designing and check its functionality using a testbench.
+But, DAC and PLL are analog.

+Because verilog can’t synthesis analog design.
+We are going to simulate it using verilog itself.
+We will be using data-types such real.
+Our goal is to be able to simulate “functionality” - **to verify its logical correctness** .
+So we will be using verilog to model and use **VCS** to simulate.

-### Basic Introduction to Synopsys VCS
+### Modelling and Simulating using Synopsys VCS

+#### How do we model and simulate ??

+We will be using **VCS** - is a high-performance, high-capacity Verilog simulator that incorporates advanced, high-level abstraction verification technologies into a single open native platform.

+Modelling and Simulating on VCS involves 2 main steps :

+1. Compilation - VCS builds the instance hierarchy and generates a binary executable simv.
+This binary executable is later used for simulation.
+2. Simulation  - During compilation, VCS generates a binary executable, **simv**.